flet-dev/website/docs/controls/dropdown.md

 ### `alignment`

-Defines how the hint or the selected item is positioned within the dropdown.
+Defines how the `hint` or the selected item is positioned within this dropdown.

 See [`Container.alignment`](/docs/controls/container#alignment) property for possible values.